vippsas/vipps-woocommerce/readme.txt

 == Changelog ==

+= 2020.03.03 version 1.4.2 =
+ * Tiny change to avoid logging non-errors if no shipping method has been chosen at all

 = 2020.02.25 version 1.4.1 =
  * Bugfix: The template chooser mechanism caused WP_DEBUG to print out error messages if the option wasn't set.